 4. Listening to new music

 Listen to new music, preferably every day.
 By new I don’t mean the latest music necessarily.
 By new I mean the songs you’ve not listened to before.
 Some good places to find new music are Spotify playlists and music blogs.
 You can search for music playlists on Pinterest and check out the Song of the day section of our blog.
 You can also apply it to No.2.
 Listen to a new song, and then learn playing it on your instrument – the rhythm, licks and riffs, solos, etc.

 Whether you write pop songs, rock, country, jazz, or whatsoever, exploring different genres is always helpful.
 Just like I’ve mentioned in the above examples, exploring a genre of music that you don’t usually listen to will open up plenty of new possibilities for you.
 You might might a different way of narrating the story of your song, new chord progressions, new rhythm patterns, etc. Also, you’ll get to know how different instruments are being used in that particular genre.
 You can then utilise all that in your songs.

 6. Exploring forms of music from a different part of the world

 Exploring some forms of music from different parts of the world will help you same as exploring different genres does.
 You’ll come across various scales, chord progressions, usage of instruments, rhythm patterns, etc., which you can later use in your songs.

 Not just the artists you love, observe the works of all the artists whose music intrigues you.
 Look into different aspects of their songs like the arrangements, lyrics, composition, etc. You’ll learn many new things this way and they’ll get stored in your subconscious for later use.

-Also check out: Ways to find inspiration for your next song
+Running out of ideas, check out some Ways to find inspiration for your next song.

 That was all for now!
 I hope you found it useful.